 And if Leeds is slightly too far away, maybe looking for photography courses in Birmingham would suit you better.

 If pursuing photography is your greatest ambition, your education could start with The Photography Institute.

-Their programme runs strictly online, with no deadlines to meet or classes to attend.
+Their programme runs strictly online photography courses, with no deadlines to meet or classes to attend.